gatsbyjs/gatsby/docs/docs/how-to/performance/improving-build-performance.md

 Check how long `createPages` takes for your build.
 If it's longer than 10s, check if there's fields you can remove from the query.

+For very large sites (50k+ pages), your query might always be slower than ideal.
+In which case, using [getNodesByType](/docs/reference/config-files/node-api-helpers/#getNodesByType) would be the fastest way to get a list of all your nodes.

 #### Make sure you're not clearing the cache between builds

 In the past, Gatsby's cache was less reliable than it is now.
 As a result, some sites started clearing the cache between builds.
 With improvements we've made, that should not be necessary anymore, so if your build script says something like "gatsby clean && gatsby build" you may want to change it to just run gatsby build.